Mobile app marketing: how push notifications can round out email and SMS to keep customers engaged—and buying

 That might include:

-- Mobile-responsive email marketing
+- Mobile-responsive email design and marketing

 - Mobile-responsive web design